Sector Development Archives - ISO-BEA

 • Be able to demonstrate the potential to impact the Indigenous screen sector and a number of Indigenous participants;

-• Be screen-based as their primary focus and have a track record in production (for production training) OR of delivering support, services or initiatives to Indigenous communities OR a specialized service or skill that addresses gaps in the Indigenous screen sector;
+• Demonstrate a track record of delivering support, services or initiatives to Indigenous communities OR a specialized service or skill that addresses gaps in the Indigenous screen sector;

 • Have a plan for responding to, and engaging with participants or community members as part of their project;